markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

-Install `pylint` which is a linter used for code analysis, error detction, and is supported by many IDEs.
+Install `pylint` which is a linter used for code analysis, error detection, and is supported by many IDEs.

 ```bash